-MEMA’s mobile phone app allows the public to find emergency information, preparedness tools, weather radar, along with several other options like statewide highway information.
-The app is free to download, and available to iPhone and Android phone users by searching for MEMA in the iPhone or Android app store.
+MEMA’s mobile phone app allows the public to find emergency information, preparedness tools, and weather radar, along with several other options like statewide highway information.
+The app is free to download and available to iPhone and Android phone users by searching for MEMA in the iPhone or Android app store.

 iPhone – Click here

 The following is a description of each button within the app:

 - MEMA News – This button leads the user to MEMA’s news releases.
 During a disaster, this is where the user can get critical information in real-time.

 - Contact Us – This button offers the user contact information for all of MEMA’s executive staff members and each office within MEMA.

 - Weather Alerts – This button shows current weather alerts for a specific county chosen by the user, updated in real-time.
 Statewide alerts can also be selected to see alerts from around the state.

 - Weather Radar – This button displays a nationwide weather radar, in real-time.

 - Facebook – This button shows the user MEMA’s Facebook page, even if the user does not have a Facebook account.
 This button is also in real-time.